 Sal looked up to see Graham Levy lounging against the opening of his cubicle.
 He couldn’t help feel a twinge of regret.
 If Sal hadn’t taken Graham under his wing when he was first hired two months ago, then Graham wouldn’t have been able to steal Sal’s job.

-“Do you long to leave to purchase drinks later?”
+“Do you long to leave here and purchase drinks yonder?”
 Graham asked, coming into the cubicle.
 The 25-year-old’s muscles strained against the fabric of his white collared shirt.

 Jealously flashed across Sal’s eyes.
 He missed being in perfect shape.
-His knee twinged as he remembered being tackled by a 400 pound middle guard back in college.
+His knee twinged as he remembered being tackled by a 300 pound middle-guard back in college.
+Sal tugged off his blue suit jacket and returned his attention to packing his belongings.
 “No, thank you.”
-He tugged off his blue suit jacket and returned his attention to packing his belongings.

 “Come on, Chan-man!
-Let me procure for you some alcohol.”
-Graham began unpinning the comic cut-outs from Sal’s bulletin board, neatly laying the papers in a box.
-“Leah has a thing with a comrade and I require a men’s night.
+Let me procure some alcohol for you.”
+Graham began unpinning the comic cut-outs from Sal’s bulletin board, neatly laying the papers in a shallow box.
+“Leah has an event with a comrade and I require a men’s night.
 There’s this fresh place, The Vortex.
 It’s just along the road.”